privong/papers-in-markdown/aa/README.md

 * The A&A template requires manual enumeration and de-duplication of affilations but this likely requires construction of a pandoc filter to properly handle.
 For now, all affilations are given the same superscript code and the user must manually adjust to suit.
 * A&A table environments pass through to LaTeX without trouble.
 But note that these will not translate to other outputs (HTML, epub, etc.).
 So consider what your desired outputs will be before you put lots of effort into tables.
 Or write a [pandoc filter](https://pandoc.org/filters.html) to handle tables.
-* The A&A bibliography format is not part of the [Zotero (citation) Style Repository](https://www.zotero.org/styles) so `pandoc-citeproc` does not have access to the correct citation style.
+* The A&A bibliography format is not part of the [Zotero (citation) Style Repository](https://www.zotero.org/styles) so `citeproc` does not have access to the correct citation style.
 This means that using `pandoc` to output directly to PDF will not result in the correct reference formatting.
 See above for a method to get PDF output with journal-compatible references.